HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 This extra deployment can be activated during the helm chart execution using the following parameter:

     prometheus.enabled=true

+*Notice that this will result in Service Provisioner's exposing its management interface in all interfaces.
+It's a good idea to forbid access to it from the outside.
+The management internal port is 9990.*

 Two dashboards are preloaded in Grafana in order to display information about the performance of SD pods in the cluster and Service Activator's metrics.